French Bulldog Hives

 French bulldog skin bumps may be caused by insect bites such as bees or fleas.
 In these cases, using topical creams to soothe the redness and itchiness can be helpful.

-If the problem is fleas, to stop further infestations and issues, you must use a flea repellent or use medication.
+If the problem is fleas, you must use a flea repellent or medication to stop further infestations and issues.
 In the case of a severe reaction, consult your vet.

 Protection From Vaccinations